Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 }
 ```

-Hint: A sort on column can be ascending ("asc") or descending ("desc")
+**Hint:** A sort on column can be ascending ("asc") or descending ("desc")

 6. Click on **Try it out!**

 Take a look at the results.
-Do they match this Analysis Workspace report?
+Do they match the following Analysis Workspace report?

 ![s1_exercise5_results](../../images/s1_exercise5_results.png?raw=true)